All current, open RFPs are available via the Grants page.

-Yes, in fact, proposals are encouraged to include partnerships with civil society, associations, government agencies, non-profit organizations, or private sector partners–along with main partnership between at least two HEIs in the U.S. and in an eligible non-U.S. country in the Western Hemisphere.
+Yes.
+In fact, proposals are encouraged to include partnerships with civil society, associations, government agencies, non-profit organizations, or private sector partners–along with the main partnership between at least two HEIs (one in the U.S. and the other in an eligible non-U.S. country in the Western Hemisphere).

 Grant funds must typically be used and program activities, including exchanges, must take place within the one-year timeframe.
 With prior approval, however, the use of funds and/or implementation of the project may extend beyond the grant period.
 It is important to note that some RFPs may have strict conditions of funding and timing, and therefore, no flexibility will be shown in these cases.

 There is no specific program length requirement for the student exchange portion.
 As long as the experience results in some level of credit from the home institution and the proposed project meets the other criteria outlined in the RFP, the proposal will be considered.

 No, there are no priority fields.
 All academic fields are eligible, unless otherwise noted on the RFP.

 Current and new programs are both eligible as long as new innovations, especially to current programs, are presented and the proposal responds to the criteria in the RFP.

 Yes.
 The proposal is open to providing international exchange opportunities for undergraduate, graduate, and post-graduate students.
 Priority is not given to one group of students over the other, and is open to both traditional and non-traditional students.

 Yes, but teacher exchanges alone do not qualify.
-Proposals must focus more on student mobility, though some support can be used for faculty to travel to prepare for or lead the exchange program.
+Proposals must focus more on student mobility, though some support can be used for faculty to travel in order to prepare for or lead the exchange program.